icelynx/game-notes/lostark.md

    - Supports may have the mold and create support build and solo build
    - PVP has their own builds so no need to dedicate slot for them
    - More can be purchased
-- Two different types of leveling: character leveling and legacy system
-   - Character leveling is experience and levels that the single character has gained
-   - Legacy system is account wide leveling experience that all characters on same server share and gain the benefits
-- Around lvl 30ish, Trision has a training ground with all available skills to character to test out builds
+- Around lvl 30ish, Trixion has a training ground with all available skills to character to test out builds
 - Skill modifiers explanations
    - Back attack (directly from behind): 5% bonus damage, 10% bonus chance to crit
    - Head shot (directly from front): 20% bonus damage, 10% bonus stagger damage